robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 **Delete:** Read-only and Required

 ## <a name="language"></a>Language
+The language that the ad extension will be served in.

+The extension will always be served in this language, regardless of the campaign or ad group's language settings.

+The supported language strings are: Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish, and TraditionalChinese.

-**Add:** Optional
+**Add:** Required
-**Update:** Optional
+**Update:** Required
 **Delete:** Read-only

 ## <a name="mobilefinalurl"></a>Mobile Final Url
+The landing page URL for mobile devices.

 The following validation rules apply to Final URLs and Final Mobile URLs.
 - The length of the URL is limited to 2,048 characters.
 The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

-- You may specify up to 10 items for both Final URLs and Final Mobile URLs; however, only the first item in each list is used for delivery.
-The service allows up to 10 for potential forward compatibility.
+- You may specify up to 10 list items for both [Final Url](#finalurl) and [Mobile Final Url](#mobilefinalurl); however, only the first item in each list is used for delivery.
+The service allows up to 10 list items for potential forward compatibility.
 - Each URL is delimited by a semicolon and space ("; ").

-- Usage of '{' and '}' is only allowed to delineate tags, for example "{lpurl}".
+- Usage of '{' and '}' is only allowed to delineate tags, for example *{lpurl}*.

-- Each URL must be a well-formed URL starting with either http:// or https://.
+- Final URLs must each be a well-formed URL starting with either http:// or https://.

-- If you specify Final Mobile URLs, you must also specify Final Url.
+- If you specify [Mobile Final Url](#mobilefinalurl), you must also specify [Final Url](#finalurl).

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, the prior setting is removed.